Technology Breakfast: Navigating the Technological Landscape of Microchips

 Participants

-We welcome representatives from Member State delegations, as well as members of the multi-stakeholder community including industry, civil society, academia, and intergovernmental organizations.
+We welcomed representatives from Member State delegations, as well as members of the multi-stakeholder community including industry, civil society, academia, and intergovernmental organizations.